YOGINIMAHIMA1/FINALPROJECT/Readme.md

 #                               Note
 *   Make sure the client and server are on the same network or use the appropriate IP address when running them on different machines.
 The server binds to INADDR_ANY, which allows it to accept connections from any IP address.
-#                      logger
-*       The logger writes logs to server.log.

 #  contribute
 * We encourage everyone to collaborate on this project
 * feel free to create issue if you find any Bug